Yuman–Cochimí languages

 The Yuman–Cochimí languages are a family of languages spoken in Baja California, northern Sonora, southern California, and western Arizona.
 Cochimí is no longer spoken as of the late 18th century, and most other Yuman languages are threatened.

 Classification

 There are approximately a dozen Yuman languages.
-The dormant Cochimí, attested from the 18th century, was identified after the rest of the family had been established, and was found to be more divergent.
+The extinct Cochimí, attested from the 18th century, was identified after the rest of the family had been established, and was found to be more divergent.
 The resulting family was therefore called Yuman–Cochimí, with Yuman being the extra-Cochimí languages.